Carlj0666/Carlj0666/README.md

 ### Hey!
 Welcome to my GitHub page

 My name is Carl and I am a full-stack software engineer who works with Ruby, JavaScript, HTML, and CSS.
-I am a Flatiron School alumni with loads of personal interests and hobbies.
+I am a Flatiron School alumni with 20 years of experience as a musician, composer and music technologist.
 I'm looking for oppurtunities to contribute my skills and knowledge to the right team.

 ---
 ### Skills